 Find Free Camping in the Backcountry

-Backcountry camping often refers to tent camping.
-You park your car at a trailhead and carry all your camping gear with you on your back until you reach your remote campsite.
+Backcountry camping often refers to backpacking tent camping.
+You pack in and out all your camping gear to access a remote campsite.
 If you’re lucky, you might have an outhouse.

 RVers can also camp in the backcountry in some instances.
 Many National Parks and Forests have primitive campgrounds with RV sites available.
-Best for small RVs and pop-up campers, these primitive campgrounds have no hookups and do not offer potable water or dump stations.
-If you’re keen to try backcountry camping, in a tent or RV, you should check to see if you need a special backcountry permit.
+Best for small RVs and pop-up campers, primitive campgrounds have no hookups and or dump stations.
+It is always a good idea to check if you need a special backcountry permit.

 Did you know there are Free Campgrounds?